vuejs/vetur/docs/formatting.md

 ## Adding Option

 If you'd like an option from `js-beautify` or TypeScript's language service exposed, open an issue for discussion.
-I'd like to keep vetur's options minimal.
+I'd like to keep Vetur's options minimal.

+## Future Plan

+[prettier](https://github.com/prettier/prettier) as an alternative formatter for style/script.